 Playing video games can relieve your stress, reduce your depression, and make you feel better.

-That may sound like a big claim to make, but at this point there’s plenty of evidence available to support it.
+That may sound like a big claim to make, but at this point, there’s plenty of evidence available to support it.
 Enough evidence in fact, that if video games aren’t a regular part of your life right now, adding a bit of game-playing time to your schedule could actually improve your mental health in many surprising ways.
+(Some video games weave good deeds into the path for success.)

 Who Plays Video Games?